-Working for a difficult client, though, can feel like going three sets against Serena Williams.
+As a freelancer, working for a difficult client can feel like going three sets against Serena Williams.
 You think you’re serving aces but each shot is sent right back at you.
 You’re run ragged and making returns gets harder and harder.
-Before you know if you’re battered, exhausted, and suddenly realising you’re not enjoying this at all.
+Before you know it you’re battered, exhausted, and suddenly realising you’re not enjoying this at all.

 Boundaries need to be set.
 If the client is asking too much, don’t be afraid to refer back to your contract or quote for the extra work.